j-geuter/SinkhornNNHybrid/README.md

 ## Test Data
 The folder `Data` contains all four test datasets used in the paper: 'random', 'teddies', 'MNIST' and 'CIFAR'.
 If you wish to produce your own test datasets, you can do so using the `generate_dataset_data` function in `datacreation.py`.
-You can then load all test datafiles with the `load_data` function from `datacreation.py`:
+You can load all test datafiles with the `load_data` function from `datacreation.py`:

 ```python
 from src.datacreation import load_data